aksec88/splunk101-soc-investigation-lab/README.md

-# Password Spray → C2 Compromise Investigation
+# FRONTDESK-PC1 Compromise — Password Spray to C2 Investigation

 End-to-end SOC investigation of a simulated compromise on **FRONTDESK-PC1 (Kerning City Dental)**.